Yoshifab Catch Can Installation |

 this drain port.
 This is not always convenient in a

 have managed to accomplish this.
+I did not as you'll see a bit further below.

 That drain port can be capped off with a -8 AN Female Cap,